-You could be forgiven for thinking that every distillery tour is the same and maybe for the casual tourist it is, but for whisky geeks like me there’s always something new to catch the attention, some quirk of production unique to each site… Like Auchentoshan’s method of triple distilling for example (most scotch is distilled twice, triple distilling is much more common to Irish Whiskey).
-I find it fascinating to see these small differences in production that shape such radically different flavour profiles from the same basic ingredients.
+Off the main shop there was a small theater where you could watch a short video history of the distillery.
+It was brief but informative and a good way to set up the tour.
+You could be forgiven for thinking that every distillery tour is the same and maybe for the casual tourist it is, but for whisky geeks like me there’s always something new to catch the attention, some quirk of production unique to each site… Like Auchentoshan’s method of triple distillation for example (most scotch is distilled twice with triple distilling much more common to Irish Whiskey).
+I find it fascinating to see these small differences in production that shape such radically different flavour profiles which in the end all come from the same basic ingredients.

 The tour took us through each step of malt whisky production with a little sensory boost from samples of malted barley, low wines and new make spirit and it’s always a pleasure when a tour ends with a walk-through the onsite warehousing which all too often is deemed off limits.
 Auchentoshan have my gratitude for allowing me in amongst the casks of slumbering spirit.